Understanding how telescopes work is key for both getting the best performance from the one you own and deciding what you want from a new one.

 What can happen over time is the primary mirror comes out of alignment with the secondary mirror, meaning images become blurred.

 Collimation is the process of re-aligning the primary mirror with the secondary and is not straight forward, which is why we’ve written a detailed guide to collimating your telescope.

 This optical aberration is particular to reflectors.
 Away from the centre of the primary mirror, the curvature used to focus the image becomes greater and this causes points of light, like stars, to appear with a comet-like tail.

 They look, simply, like a coma, which is where the name comes from.
-There is not a lot to be done about this, but the Schmidt-Cassegrain design (see below) goes some way towards eradicating it.

 Types of Reflector Telescope